 Section 46.04 of the Texas Penal Code governs the unlawful possession of firearms by a person convicted of certain crimes.
 The offense can range from a Class A misdemeanor, for those convicted of domestic violence, to a third-degree felony for convicted felons in possession of a firearm.

 Felon in Possession

-A felon in possession of a firearm can be charged under Section 46.04 under two set of circumstances:
+A felon in possession of a firearm can be charged under Section 46.04 under two sets of circumstances:

 - after [prior] conviction and before the fifth anniversary of the person’s release from confinement following conviction of the felony or the person’s release from supervision under community supervision, parole, or mandatory supervision, whichever date is later; or

-- after the period described in subsection (1), at any location other than the premises at which the person lives.
+- after the period described in subsection (1) at any location other than the premises where the person lives.

-A conviction under this section is a third degree felony with a range of punishment of two to 10 years for a defendant with one prior felony conviction, as well as a fine up to $10,000.00.
+A conviction under this section is a third-degree felony with a range of punishment of two to 10 years for a defendant with one prior felony conviction and a fine up to $10,000.00.

 Elements of Felon in Possession

-In order to convict a felon for possession of a firearm in Texas, the State must first show that the defendant is a convicted felon who, within five years of his release from prison or community supervision, knowingly and voluntarily possessed a firearm.
+To convict a felon for possessing a firearm in Texas, the State must first show that the defendant is a convicted felon who knowingly and voluntarily possessed a firearm within five years of his release from prison or community supervision.

-The State may fulfill this burden, either with direct or circumstantial evidence, by establishing an affirmative link between the defendant and the firearm.
+The State may fulfill this burden with direct or circumstantial evidence by establishing an affirmative link between the defendant and the firearm.
 Circumstantial evidence may include but is not limited to factors such as the firearm was: